2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v12/index.md

 V12 did a lot of internal rework to get it to run on Oqtane.
 Almost none of the changes will affect you.

+#### Version 12.10

+1. Jquery is completely removed.
+This shouldn't affect your code, since all old code usually runs in DNN where jQuery is included by default.

 #### Version 12.04

 1. DynamicEntity now has a property Count because it's a list as well, this could cause issues if a content-type has a property `Count`